AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/aws/working-with-s3-buckets.md

 ## Syncing your results to S3

 We have written a script to help you sync your results to your S3 bucket, stored in [`scripts/sync-results.py`](https://github.com/AlexsLemonade/OpenScPCA-analysis/blob/main/scripts/sync-results.py).
+For this script to work, you need to be [logged into the AWS account profile you use for contributing to OpenScPCA](../../technical-setup/environment-setup/configure-aws-cli.md#logging-in-to-a-new-session).

 This script syncs the contents of a given analysis module's `results` and `plots` directories from your computer to S3.
 It does not also sync S3 contents back to your computer.
-All results that you sync to S3 are also organized by module.

-For this script to work, you need to be [logged into the AWS account profile you use for contributing to OpenScPCA](../../technical-setup/environment-setup/configure-aws-cli.md#logging-in-to-a-new-session).
+Your files will be synced to a bucket called `s3://{your bucket name}/{analysis module name}`, where:

+- Results will be synced to `s3://{your bucket name}/{analysis module name}/results`
+- Plots will be synced to `s3://{your bucket name}/{analysis module name}/plots`

 The simplest usage of this script, called from the `OpenScPCA-analysis` repository root folder, is: